Scuba Gear

 Pockets.

-I also have an OMS Aluminum Backplate to switch to
+I also have a lighter OMS Aluminum Backplate to switch

 An OMS Stainless Steel Single Cylinder Adaptor Plate